AntonotnaWang/Mesh_simplification_python/README.md

 # Mesh_simplification_python
-A implementation of mesh simplification algorithm ([1]) using python
+An implementation of mesh simplification algorithm ([1]) using python

 System requirement: python 3.7, numpy, and argparse.